Water Service FAQ’s

 No, the curb stop at your front property line belongs to the Queensbury Water Department.
 No one else is authorized to turn on or off your water connection.
 If you have an emergency call 518-793-8866 to request that someone come to your home to turn the water off.

 It is your responsibility to install the copper water service on your property from the property line into your home.
 You may hire a contractor or do the work yourself.
+Call 811 before you dig or go to call811.com.
 The service must be type “K” copper and be a minimum of 5 feet deep.
 The work must be inspected by us prior to backfilling.
 Our hours for inspections are Monday – Friday, 7:00 A.M. – 2:30 P.M.
 Please call 518-793-8866 to request an inspection.

 Typical Water Service – Inside

-You may apply for a new water service by completing a water tap application at our offices at 823 Corinth Road, Monday – Friday from 8:00 – 4:30.
-This is a simple one page form that can be completed while you are here.
-An application for water service greater than 2 inches in diameter is available.
+You may apply for a new water service by completing a water tap application at our offices at 823 Corinth Road, Monday – Friday from 8:00a.m. – 4:30p.m.
+The Water Department starts making taps April 1 – November 1, weather permitting.
+Due to scheduling and time constraints, there is no guarantee prior to the month of June.
+The smaller service application is a one page four-part form.
+The application is available at the Water Department Administration Building.
+An application for water service greater than 2 inches in diameter is one page.
+The large service application is available online and at the Administration Building.

 All water must be metered.
 Backflow protection must be installed on the waterline that supplies your lawn irrigation system.
 You must install one of the following: an atmospheric-type vacuum breaker, a pressure-type vacuum breaker, or a reduced pressure zone device (RPZ).
 This will protect both your health and safety as well as your neighbor’s from any cross connection.